nicolapinzani/rm-literm/README.md

 # porting

-This version of literm has been ported to work with the rMPP tablet.
+This version of literm has been ported to work with the rM tablets.
 It uses [xovi](https://github.com/asivery/xovi) to load itself into xochitl.
-It depends on the [qt-resource-rebuilder](https://github.com/asivery/rmpp-xovi-extensions/) extension.
+It depends on the [qt-resource-rebuilder](https://github.com/asivery/rm-xovi-extensions/tree/master/qt-resource-rebuilder) extension.

 All the code responsible for merging into the system UI is stored in `literm.qmd`.